isomorphic-software/smartclient-docs/classes/AdaptiveMenu.md

 *   normal MenuItems render as the [AdaptiveMenu.inlineMenuItem](#attr-adaptivemenuinlinemenuitem), a [ToolStripButton](../reference.md#class-toolstripbutton) AutoChild
 *   MenuItems that have submenus render as the [AdaptiveMenu.inlineSubmenuItem](#attr-adaptivemenuinlinesubmenuitem), a [MenuButton](MenuButton.md#class-menubutton) AutoChild
 *   MenuItems with [showIconOnlyInline](MenuItem.md#attr-menuitemshowicononlyinline) set render as the [AdaptiveMenu.inlineImgButton](#attr-adaptivemenuinlineimgbutton), a [ToolStripButton](../reference.md#class-toolstripbutton) AutoChild
 *   MenuItems where [MenuItem.embeddedComponent](MenuItem.md#attr-menuitemembeddedcomponent) has been specified will have the embedded component displayed directly instead (no AutoChild involvement here).
-If the the control should have different appearance when inlined vs embedded in the menu, one way to achieve this is to detect whether the parent is a Menu when it is drawn.
+If the control should have different appearance when inlined vs embedded in the menu, one way to achieve this is to detect whether the parent is a Menu when it is drawn.
-*   MenuItems with [isSeparator](MenuItem.md#attr-menuitemisseparator) set render as the [AdaptiveMenu.inlineSeparator](#attr-adaptivemenuinlineseparator), a [ToolStripSeparator](../reference.md#class-toolstripseparator) AutoChild

 **Flags**: IRW